 She also now realised she shouldn't have taken that decision for him.
-He was one of the most self-controlled and self-disciplined people she knew; he would have been able to keep his emotions in check.
+He was one of the most self-controlled and self-disciplined people she had ever met; he would have been able to keep his emotions in check.
 Maybe if she had called him, she wouldn't have spent the last few weeks in this godforsaken hellhole.

 She'd made so many mistakes.
 Even if she did get out of here, how could she ever trust her own judgement?
 How could anyone else?
 How would she be able to look Harry in the eye and tell him she'd failed to kill the man who'd hurt him so badly?